-11.19.B

-Documentation Required for Authorized Forbearance
+11.19.B Documentation Required for Authorized Forbearance

 In cases where a forbearance agreement is required, a lender and a borrower may agree to the terms of the forbearance verbally or in writing.
 A lender that grants a forbearance based on a written agreement with the borrower may use any form or format that is acceptable to the guarantor, and the lender must retain a copy of the agreement.
-A lender that grants a forbearance based on a verbal agreement with the borrower must send a notice confirming the terms of the forbearance agreement to the borrower within 30 days of the date that agreement was made confirming the terms of the forbearance agreement to the borrower within 30 days of the date that agreement was made confirming the terms of the forbearance agreement and record the forbearance terms in the borrower's file.
+A lender that grants a forbearance based on a verbal agreement with the borrower must send a notice to the borrower within 30 days of that agreement confirming the terms of the forbearance agreement and record the forbearance terms in the borrower's file.
 In order to grant a forbearance after the date of default based on either a verbal or a written agreement with the borrower, the lender must also obtain a new signed agreement to repay the debt (see subsection 11.19.G).
-For each forbearance period, regardless of whether an agreement is required, the lender must document in the borrower's file or the loan's servicing history the forbearance beginning and ending dates and the reason for granting forbearance.
+For each forbearance period, regardless of whether an agreement is required, the lender must document in the borrowers's file or the loan's servicing history the forbearance beginning and ending dates and the reason for granting forbearance.

-[HEA 423(c)(3)(A) and (c)(10); §682.211(b)(1); §682.211(d); §682.414(a)(4)(ii)(G)]
+[HEA 423(c)(3)(A) and (c)(10); §682.211(b)(1); §682.211(d); §682.414(a)(4)(ii)(G)